-- (4) On registration of the instrument the Board must notify the appropriate authority in the relevant State, Territory or country of - - (a) that registration; and - (b) any subsequent revocation of the appointment; and - (c) any other action taken by the Board relating to the appointment.
+- (b) the administrator of the estate of that person- - as the case may be, as if the applicant had been appointed as such by the Tribunal for the purposes of this Act. - (4) On registration of the instrument the Tribunal must notify the appropriate authority in the relevant State, Territory or country of- - (a) that registration; and - (b) any subsequent revocation of the appointment; and - (c) any other action taken by the Tribunal relating to the appointment.